Other contests on April 20, 2024

 A FIRST TIMER?
 SLOW AT CW?

-If you've never worked a contest before, or find the 35 word per minute exchanges of other contests intimidating, try QRPTTF.
+If you've never worked a CW contest before, or your brass pounding a bit rusty, or find the 35 word per minute exchanges of other contests intimidating, try QRPTTF.
 It's pretty low-key and built for fun.
 If you hear a station calling “QRP TTF,” give a call.
-Don't be afraid to say “PSE QRS” (please slow down) if he's too fast for you.
-Many stations will match your speed.
+Most stations will match your speed, or send “PSE QRS” (please slow down) if he's too fast for you.
 If you miss an element of the exchange, ask for a repeat (“SPC?” or “NAME?").
 We all fail to get the exchange at times.
 Often, by listening to a QRPTTF station working another, you can copy the exchange before you call.
 These are all tricks to help you with your code speed and to get you on the air to make some contacts.

 Remember, we want to work you as much as you want to work us!

-Every year, summary sheets are submitted that say "These were my first CW contacts ever," or "my first contest."
+Every year, summary sheets are submitted that say "These were my first CW contacts ever," or "my first CW contest," or "my first time trying QRP."
 That's what this is all about.
 Of course, working our old friends is fun, too!!!
 Get on the air, have fun, and enjoy the great outdoors if you can - and QRP.

 Back